 Make sure to hold the cup firmly and guide it rim-first into your opening, moving it towards the small of your back rather than pushing it upwards.
 You should be able to feel a pop inside, a sign that your menstrual cup has successfully opened.

-To check that the suction is working, simply run a finger around the rim of the cup to see if it’s fully opened.
+To check that the suction is working, simply run a finger around the rim of the cup to see if it’s fully opened and there are no folds.
 You may also try rotating your cup.
 If it moves, that means your cup isn’t fully opened and needs to be adjusted or re-inserted.

 Depending on the design of different brands, there should be less of an inch of stem showing.
 Other designs can have a longer stem or a shorter one.
 Once again, each user will have varying experiences!
 If you’re uncomfortable with your cup’s stem length, one of the recommended solutions is to trim it.